jfriduss/parse_job_postings/documentation/annotation_guidelines.md

   - *(4d-iv)* When the qualifications/qualities/skills that the company wants the applicant to have is framed as a question, annotate these as would be annotated if they were listed in a more conventional way.
     - example: "machine learning" and "NLP" are annotated in the sentence "Do you love machine learning and NLP?"
   - **(4d-v) For nouns that the above guidelines do not clearly indicate whether or not to annotate it, use a search engine to search "what is *specific_noun* , in the context of jobs"; if it returns a concrete thing related to the job, that can be learned about to become more qualified for the position, then annotate.
 If not, do not annotate it.**
     - example: "reusable platform component",  "business process", "strategic organizational decisions" are all annotated, because when they are searched, they bring up a concrete idea that can be researched, and that an applicant can improve their facility with the concept.
-But "autonomous development" is note annotated, because when it is searched, it brings up resources about child rearing, which is unrelated to the position of the job description that it appeared in.
+But "autonomous development" is not annotated, because when it is searched, it brings up resources about child rearing, which is unrelated to the position of the job description that it appeared in.